KoGEidolon/Pascallite_Complier_stage_0-1/README.md

 # Pascallite Complier stage 0 - 1 (complete)

-- This is a project for class CS 4301 - Angelo State University - A Pascallite Complier including stage 0 - 1 - this is meant for educational purpose only.
+- This is a project for class CS 4301 (guidance by Dr. Mark Motl) - Angelo State University - A Pascallite Complier including stage 0 - 1 - this is meant only and only for educational purpose.

 - Why use Visual Studio here?
 Helps a lot with the debugging (F5) process, and make use of the intellisense in the IDE.